djagaty/JADE_SNOWPULSE_AI_2.O/03-permissions.md

 unless you separately grant it visibility with `GRANT CALLER`.
 One such grant is required for full functionality — see step 2 of the [Installation Guide](01-installation-guide.md).
-Skipping it doesn't cause an error; it causes certain checks to silently report "not found" instead of real data, so don't skip it.
+Skipping it doesn't cause an error; the affected health checks detect the gap themselves and return a warning naming the exact grant statement needed, rather than silently reporting "not found" or a false "pass" — so don't skip it, and if you see that warning, it's telling you exactly what to run.

 ## What the app does *not* do